Stavooo/Gelber_etal_2023_frag/README.md

 # Geometric and demographic effects explain contrasting fragmentation-biodiversity relationships across scales

 <!-- badges: start -->
 <!-- badges: end -->

+*This repository contains the code and data for our study on how habitat fragmentation affects biodiversity across spatial scales.
+Using a process-based metacommunity model, we explore how geometric and demographic effects shape fragmentation–biodiversity relationships.
+Below, you’ll find details on how to reproduce our results and run the model.*

+## Manuscript

-*This repository contains the code and data to reproduce the analyses and figures in the paper: Geometric and demographic effects explain contrasting fragmentation-biodiversity relationships across scales*
+Gelber*, S., Blowes, S. A., Chase, J. M., Huth, A., Schurr, F. M., Tietjen, B., Zeller, J. W. and May, F. 2025.
+Geometric and demographic effects explain contrasting fragmentation-biodiversity relationships across scales. – Oikos, DOI: 10.1002/oik.10778.

-## Authors
+*stav.gelber@fu-berlin.de

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!Read the preprint
+Please cite code and data: DOI
-- Stav Gelber, Shane A. Blowes, Jonathan M. Chase, Andreas Huth, Frank M. Schurr, Britta Tietjen, Julian W. Zeller, Felix May
+- Stav Gelber, Shane A. Blowes, Jonathan M. Chase, Andreas Huth, Frank M. Schurr, Britta Tietjen, Julian W. Zeller, and Felix May

+## Abstract

+There is consensus that habitat loss is a major driver of biodiversity loss, while the effects of fragmentation, given a constant total habitat amount, are still debated.
+Here, we use a process-based metacommunity model to show how scale- and context-dependent fragmentation–-biodiversity relationships can emerge from the interplay of two types of fragmentation effects – geometric and demographic.
+Geometric effects arise from the spatial distributions of species and landscape modification, whereas demographic effects reflect long-term changes in species demographic rates following landscape modification.
+Our spatial model considers sessile individuals in a heterogeneous landscape and dynamically simulates the processes of species reproduction, dispersal, competition, mortality, and immigration.
+We introduce a novel approach to partition geometric and demographic fragmentation effects that is based on model outputs directly after landscape modification and after a phase of community dynamics in the modified landscape.
+In detailed simulation experiments, we assessed how key ecological processes and factors, such as dispersal, habitat heterogeneity, and edge effects, influence geometric, demographic, and net fragmentation effects across spatial scales.
+We found that increasing intraspecific aggregation due to short dispersal and/or environmental autocorrelation increased positive geometric fragmentation effects at the landscape scale.
+In our model, negative demographic fragmentation effects emerged at the local and landscape scale due to high dispersal mortality in the matrix and due to negative edge effects.
+We showed that the model can simultaneously predict positive fragmentation-biodiversity relationships at the local scale and negative relationships at the landscape scale as well as context-dependent variation of these relationships at the landscape scale.
+We conclude that the framework of geometric and demographic effects can reconcile previous apparently conflicting results and hopefully unlock and advance the debate on biodiversity changes in modified landscapes.

 ## Structure of the repository

--   `data-raw/`: Raw data from model simulations used to produce the figures.
-Each dataset includes the model parameters used to produce it.
+-   `data-raw/` – Contains raw model simulation data used to generate figures.
+Each dataset includes corresponding model parameters.
--   `Model/`: Source code to run the model simulations as well as R sripts to run the model locally and on a cluster.
+-   `Model/` – Contains source code for running simulations, along with R scripts for executing the model locally or on a computing cluster.
--   `R/`: R scripts to reproduce the figures in the paper from the raw data.
+-   `R/` – R scripts for generating figures from raw data.
+-   `Model/outputs/` – Model output files, including general and sample-scale output files for each model repetition as well as separate files for the model's static and varying parameters.

+A single file storing the model's static parameters.

+A single file storing the model's varying parameters.

 ## How to reproduce the figures

 1. Clone this repository to your computer.

+2. Unzip the output files under `data-raw/model_output/fig_s3a` and `data-raw/model_output/fig_s3b`

+3. Run the script `R/generate_figures.R`

+## How to run the model

-2. Adjust the parameter file according to the parameters in the "...static_parameters.csv" file in the data-raw folder.
+1. Adjust the parameter file (`Model/parameters.R`).
+To reproduce previous runs, you can adjust it according to the static parameter file in each of the data subfolders under `data-raw/model_output`.

-3. Run the model either on a cluster using  `Model/cluster_model_run.R` or locally using `Model/run_model.R`.
+2. Execute the model using `Model/cluster_model_run.R` for cluster runs or `Model/run_model.R` for local runs.

-4. Run the R scripts in the `R/` folder to reproduce the figures.
+3. Output files will be written to `Model/outputs` and will include a general and sample-scale output file for each model repetition, as well as separate files for the model's static and varying parameters.